linlak/momoproject/README.md

 ## Installation ##
 To start a new project go to you project directory and open it in terminal or command prompt (cmd) for windows and enter the following commands.

 **Note:** These instructions will walk you through the creating a new project that is psr7 compliant.
+If you already have

 	composer create-project linlak/momoproject <myproject>